As an Amazon Associate I earn from qualifying purchases.

 Let me tell you a little bit about me and muffins.

-It all started a few days after J was born in June when Matt brought me a lemon poppy seed muffin as a Sunday breakfast treat to have with my coffee (not only super convenient food while nursing but also easy calories since breastfeeding takes up, like, all of them!).
+It all started a few days after our first June-bug son was born when Matt brought me a lemon poppy seed muffin as a Sunday breakfast treat to have with my coffee (not only super convenient food while nursing but also easy calories since breastfeeding takes up, like, all of them!).

 It was heavenly, and I asked him if he could get me another one when he went to the grocery store the next time.

-Well, one muffin one Sunday turned into a few a week, which turned into one a day, and has, admittedly, continued to be one a day since probably mid-July.
+Well, one muffin one Sunday turned into a few a week, which turned into one a day, and then, admittedly, continued to be one a day for the remainder of that summer (oops).

-My return to work and my birthday coincided perfectly with the return of Dunkin’s pumpkin muffins.
-I got one a couple weeks ago and was reminded of how amazing they are.
+My return to work that year and my birthday coincided perfectly with the return of Dunkin’s pumpkin muffins, so when I received a Dunkin gift card for my birthday, it fueled my pumpkin muffin obsession even more.

-Hooray for real, authentic pumpkin flavor and not just a blend of spices to get the job done (although there’s nothing wrong with that either)!
+Hooray for real, authentic pumpkin flavor and not just a blend of spices to get the job done (these are no pumpkin spice muffins….
+This is the real deal full throttle pumpkin muffin, friends!).

 I used the same ingredients for the streusel on these pumpkin muffins except I didn’t use any nuts and I spiced things up with both cinnamon and pumpkin pie spice.